2,000-yard club

+Saquon Barkley, who rushed for 2,005 in 2024, is the most recent running back to rush for 2,000 yards in a single season.

-The 2,000-yard club is a group of nine National Football League (NFL) running backs as of 2024 who have rushed for 2,000 yards or more in a regular season since the league's 1920 founding.
+The 2,000-yard club is a group of nine National Football League (NFL) running backs as of 2025 who have rushed for 2,000 yards or more in a regular season since the league's 1920 founding.
 These nine rushing seasons rank as the highest single-season rushing totals in NFL history, and reaching the 2,000-yard mark is considered a significant achievement for running backs.
 No running back has yet achieved this feat twice.

 History

 The first 2,000-yard season was recorded in 1973 by Buffalo Bills running back O. J. Simpson, who is the only player ever to have surpassed 2,000 yards in a 14-game season; all others occurred in 16 or 17-game seasons.
 Simpson finished with 2,003 rushing yards, averaging six yards per carry and an NFL-record 143.1 rushing yards per game.
 In 1983, Los Angeles Rams running back Eric Dickerson broke the single-season rookie rushing record, recording the second 2,000-yard season in 1984.
 Dickerson rushed for 2,105 yards, the current NFL rushing record, averaging 131.6 rushing yards per game.

 Detroit Lions running back Barry Sanders recorded the third 2,000-yard season in 1997, rushing for 2,053 yards.
 At the age of 29, Sanders was the oldest back to surpass 2,000 yards.
 Sanders had opened the season with only 53 yards through two games, but ran for 100 yards or more in each of the last 14 games of the season and averaged 6.1 yards per carry during the season.
 In 1998, Denver Broncos running back Terrell Davis became the fourth player to rush for over 2,000 yards, running for 2,008 yards.
 Davis also recorded 21 rushing touchdowns in his 2,000-yard season, the only 2,000 yard rusher to do so.
 Davis had reached the 1,000-yard mark only seven games into the season.